 The list goes on, and on, and on.

 I’ll be honest with you; God has day by day delivered me from this nightmare of a lifestyle.
-Thankfully I have a partner who knows me well enough to bring these things to my attention and gives me the space to express myself when they flare up (kinda like hives- yeah, mental hives we’ll call it).
+Thankfully I have a friend who knows me well enough to bring these things to my attention and gives me the space to express myself when they flare up (kinda like hives- yeah, mental hives we’ll call it).
 At the end of the day, what it takes is self-discipline.
 Like I said before, there is a good and bad side to this and it’s all about finding the balance, having the self-awareness to hold yourself accountable to your train of thought and knowing what’s real and what’s a self-made illusion.
 My dad would say it’s like your first time driving a car.
 At first it feels like you barely have any control and overtime with maturity and experience you learn how to take the wheel and navigate things through.
 You learn how to become well-adjusted and steer the ship that is your mind.
 The mind is an excellent servant but a terrible master.

 So here are a few things that have helped me overcome overthinking and have become a practice: